 "Here's the nucleus," she said, pointing to the thing in the center.
 "In this picture, the nucleus looks like a clump of balls all stuck together."

 "Those little balls," Mandy explained, "are parts of the atom.
 The blue ones are called protons.
 The Red ones are called neutrons.
-They aren't really red and blue.
-They just have those colors in this drawing so we can tell them apart in this picture."
+They aren't really red or blue.
+They just have those colors in this drawing, so we can tell them apart."

-"The protons have what's called a positive charge," she told them.
-"That's just a name given to a type of electricity.
-They use a plus sign (+) as a symbol to show that."
+"The protons have what's called a positive (PAW-zih-tiv) charge," she told them.
+"That's the name given to a type of electricity.
+They use a plus sign (+) as a symbol (SIHM-bul) to show that it's positive, because we use a plus sign for adding numbers."

 "The other little balls," Mandy went on, "the red ones, those have no charge.
-We say they're neutral, because they are neither positive nor negative.
-We don't need a symbol for that, because it isn't either."
+We say they're neutral (NEW-trul), because they are neither positive nor negative.
+We don't need a symbol for that, because it isn't either one."

 "What's negative?"
 Emil asked.
 "It doesn't sound happy."

 "You're right," Mandy said.
-"We say our feelings are positive if they're happy and negative if they are sad.
+"We say our feelings are positive if we're happy and negative if we're sad.
 Those expressions come from how we talk about electricity, but there's nothing sad about this kind of negative."

 Mandy pointed to the little green balls outside the nucleus in the drawing.
-"These green balls," she said, "are electrons.
-They have a negative charge, but it doesn't mean they're sad.
+"These green balls," she said, "are electrons (ee-LEK-trons).
+They have a negative charge.
+Scientists use a minus sign (-) for negative, because we use it to subtract or take away numbers in arithmetic.
+It doesn't mean they're sad.
 In fact," she added, "these lines are there to show where the electrons go flying around the nucleus.
 What fun that must be!"

 "It's like they're in orbit around the nucleus!"
 Billy exclaimed.
-"Now I see why you said the atom is like a little solar system!"
+"Now I see why you said the atom is like a little solar system!
+The planets in our solar system are in orbit around the sun."

 Mandy nodded.
 "Not all atoms have the same number of protons, neutrons and electrons," she said.
 "Atoms form substances called elements (EL-a-mints).
 Each element has a different number of each of these parts.
 It's what makes them different from each other."